joone-org/SentioNova/curriculum/9798851707100/README.md

 > *Tags → Visual Elements → Series → Purpose → Equipment → Quality → --Parameters*

-> Example: *"/imagine a flock of macaws::2, bright feathers::1 flying over the rainforest, in the style of Monet's Impressionism, bird's eye view, hues of green and blue, morning light, watercolor, harmonious journey. --s 50 --ar 16:9 --no people"*
+> Example: *"/imagine a flock of macaws, bright feathers, flying over the rainforest, in the style of Monet's Impressionism, bird's eye view, hues of green and blue, morning light, watercolor, harmonious journey"*

 <!--

----

-: Tags (Hashtags, Jargon) →  → Series → Purpose →  →  --Parameters

   - Include additional descriptors (shallow depth of field, vignette, splatter effect) to refine your scene

-[Specifications]

-Example: "/imagine A herd of colossal African elephants::2 under a breathtaking sunset::1 in the Serengeti.
-Pointillist style, golden hour lighting, earth tone color scheme, low-angle shot composition. --s 700 --ar 16:9 --no people"

 -->